 Clean the grill grates

-Warm up your grill to a decent temperature with the grills left in place.
-Turn off the grill and safely (with gloves!) remove the cooking grates from your BBQ.
+Warm up your grill to a decent temperature with the cooking grates left in place.
+Turn off the grill and safely (with gloves!) remove the grates from your BBQ.

 Scrub them down with your wire-bristle brush, removing as much burned on food, grit or oil as possible.